Security-Onion-Solutions/securityonion-cloud/terraform/gcp/README.md

 The following components are currently supported and are in testing:

-- Security Onion Google Image
 - Security Onion Terraform Configuration

-### Configuring the Security Onion Image and Packet Mirroring with Terraform
+### Configuring the Security Onion Instance and Packet Mirroring with Terraform

 By using Terraform, one can quickly spin up Security Onion in Google Cloud, creating all the necessary components to faciliate packet mirroring.

 #### Clone repo
 `git clone https://github.com/Security-Onion-Solutions/securityonion-cloud